Anwarsha7/resumeparser/README.md

 ## 📜 License

-Distributed under the MIT License.
-See `LICENSE` file for more information.
+This project is licensed under the MIT License.

+See the [LICENSE](LICENSE) file for full license rights and limitations.
+You can also find more information about the MIT License at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 ---

 ## 📧 Contact

-Anwarsha K - [@Anwarsha7](https://github.com/Anwarsha7) - ynetfli894@gmail.com
+Anwarsha K - [@Anwarsha7](https://github.com/Anwarsha7) - ynetflix894@gmail.com

 Project Link: [https://github.com/Anwarsha7/resumeparser](https://github.com/Anwarsha7/resumeparser)